ollypom/ee-jenkins/README.md

 # Jenkins Container
 This is a repository to create a custom container with my UCP certificates

+\n INSTRUCTIONS TO CONFIGURE JENKINS ARE IN THE WIKI

 ## Prepare DTR
 Login into DTR and create yourself a repo to push the image into.
 After this login to the client